These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to report all ALS complications because they seem unrelated or embarrassing

-Why: Each complication-bladder dysfunction, bowel incontinence, speech loss, respiratory failure, dysphagia-is separately evaluated for SMC purposes.
+Each complication-bladder dysfunction, bowel incontinence, speech loss, respiratory failure, dysphagia-is separately evaluated for SMC purposes.
 Omitting any complication leaves SMC benefits on the table.

-Do this instead: Before the exam, write a complete list of every symptom and functional loss you experience.
+Instead: Before the exam, write a complete list of every symptom and functional loss you experience.
 Bring this list and share it with the examiner.
 Include bladder/bowel, speech, swallowing, breathing, and all limbs.

 Impact: SMC levels S through O under 38 CFR 3.350; SAH; Aid and Attendance